Managing Chemical Substances

 Initiatives in Response to Global Environmental Regulations

 In 2022, PFHxS was newly added to Annex A (global ban) of the POPs Convention.
-The overall regulation of PFAS was also examined in the EU REACH Regulation and the United States TSCA.
-In this way, the global regulation on persistent and highly accumulative chemical substances proceeded in this year.
+The overall regulation of PFAS was also considered under the EU REACH Regulation and the United States TSCA.
+In this way, global regulation of persistent and highly accumulative chemical substances has proceeded in recent years.

-In Japan, major chemical substances management regulations have been amended one after another, such as the Industrial Safety and Health Act and the PRTR Act.
-TOK personnel need to properly disclose the information and safety of chemical substances contained in our chemical products to our customers and employees and to develop and manufacture beneficial chemical products while taking environmental considerations into account.
+In Japan, major chemical substance management regulations have been revised one after another, such as the Industrial Safety and Health Act (addition of PFHxS and its salts as Class I Specified Chemical Substances) and the PRTR Act.
+TOK personnel need to properly disclose the information on the safety of chemical substances contained in all chemical products to customers and employees and to properly develop and manufacture beneficial chemical products while taking environmental considerations into account.

-In particular, the PFAS restriction proposed by the EU in 2023 is targeted at a wide range of chemical substances and will affect not only TOK and other chemical manufacturers but also a broad range of industries engaged in equipment, containers, and packaging materials.
+In particular, the PFAS restriction proposed by the EU in 2023 is targeted at a wide range of chemical substances and will affect TOK and other chemical manufacturers as well as a broad range of industries engaged in equipment, containers, and packaging materials.

-TOK not only complies with the regulations but also proactively provides information concerning safe handling through communication with industrial associations and regulatory authorities in order to minimize the impact of environmental regulations on our production.
+TOK complies with the regula tions and proactively provides information concerning safe handling through communication with industrial associations and regulatory authorities in order to minimize the impact of environmental regulations on production.

 Properly Comply with PCB Special Measures Act